Photo: Fay Fox

 "There was fine supporting work from mezzo Katherine Beck (as the couple's friend and messenger Lisette)"

 Ms. Beck finds a second home on the recital stage in art song and chamber music, and she is a two-time Vocal Arts fellow of the Tanglewood Music Center.
 In the summer of 2018, Katie was chosen to premiere a new work for orchestra by Michael Gandolfi titled In America, composed in celebration of Bernstein’s Songfest and was praised for her “astute delivery of this powerful setting” (The Boston Musical Intelligencer).
 In the summer of 2017, highlights of Ms. Beck’s summer at Tanglewood included her performance of a recital of French art song with Roger Vignoles, as well as a celebration of humor in music in recital alongside longtime mentors Stephanie Blythe and Dr. Alan Smith.
+She has performed the mezzo solos in Mozart’s Requiem at Scripps College in 2017, Mendelssohn’s Elijah with Williams College in 2013, and Handel’s Messiah for many consecutive years in Arlington, Vermont.
+Ms. Beck has also been featured on a series of concerts of Bach oratorios at the oldest church in New England, in her hometown of Bennington.

 "Highlights of Sondheim included Katherine Beck's touching rendition of "Send in the Clowns"